alemar11/CoreDataPlus/Tests/Resources/SampleModel/Fixtures/README.md

 - `SampleModel.momd`
 - `V2toV3.cdm`

-The main problem to have tests working from both Xcode and terminal is that, when building from Xcode we need to exclude the compiled binaries described above because Xcode will create them automatically for us, while when building from termianl these binaries must be inclueded and copied.
+The main problem to have tests working from both Xcode and terminal is that, when building from Xcode, to avoid conflict errors, we need to exclude the compiled binaries described above because Xcode will create them automatically for us, while when building from terminal these binaries must be included and copied.

-> Since we can't disambiguate if tests are run by terminal or Xcode at Package.swift level,
+In the `Package.swift` these inclusions and exclusions are done automatically based on whether or not tests are being run from the command line.